Canadian National Rail Beats Canadian Pacific Rail

 The Shares

-Obviously investing is about more than focusing on the relative merits of one business or another.
+Obviously, investing is about more than focusing on the relative merits of one business or another.
 We investors must also pay attention to the dynamics of the stock that (supposedly) represents the performance of the underlying business over time.
-If a stock is too optimistically priced, relative to fundamentals, it should be avoided, no matter how wonderful the underlying business.
+If a stock is too optimistically priced, relative to fundamentals, it should be avoided, no matter how wonderful the underlying business is.
 At the same time, if a stock is too inexpensive, it may be a good investment or if not, a so-called "value trap."

 Both Canadian Pacific and Canadian National Railway are trading at discounts to the overall market (25% discount in the case of CP and 23% in the case of CNI), so at least neither company is trading at exuberant levels.
-Although Canadian National is priced slightly higher than CP on a PE basis, it also sports a dividend that is approximately 60% higher.
+Although Canadian National is priced slightly higher than CP on a P/E basis, it also sports a dividend that is approximately 60% higher.
 The dividends are sustainable in both cases, with payout ratios of .32 for Canadian National and only .17 for Canadian Pacific.

 Technical Snapshot